Note: Satisfaction of Mortgage and UCC documents may not be re-recorded.

 2. The person making the correction statement must sign under the statement.

-3. The signature of the person making the correction station must be acknowledged on a separate acknowledgement page, which becomes the last page of the re-recording.
+3. The signature of the person making the correction statement must be acknowledged on a separate acknowledgement page, which becomes the last page of the re-recording.

-4. The necessary corrections to the document must be made.
-(This includes some easements as well.)
+4. The necessary corrections to the document must be made on the document.

 5. For documents with transfer taxes: If the document that is being re-recorded originally included realty transfer taxes (such as a deed, or other deed-type documents) and the re-recorded document is not subject to realty transfer taxes, a copy of the original recorded document with no changes, must accompany the Statement of Value Form (REV-183) form.
 If you are submitting the re-recorded document by mail, two original Statement of Value forms must be submitted.